szilard/teach-data-science-msc-analytics-ceu/final_exam/sample_exam_questions.md

 **13.** How do we do cross validation for model evaluation?

+**14.** How does the train and test error change vs model complexity?

 **15.** Describe overfitting.

 **16.** How do we select models with grid search?